 The Alumni Office helps to organise alumni events all over the world.
 We also encourage and support the organisation of freestanding events and reunions by independent groups of alumni.
-Take a closer look and what's coming up, and check out our archive for an overview of previous events.
+Take a closer look at what's coming up, and check out our archive for an overview of previous events.
 If you'd like us to help you organise an event, please email firstname.lastname@example.org.

 Mathematical Psychology Reunion - June 2018